 - Gain Recognition of the Basic Importance of the Educator in the Learning Process

-- Protect Rights of Education Employees and Advance Their Interests and Welfare, and Promote, Support, and Defend Public Employees’ Right to Collective Bargaining
+- Protect Rights of Education and Other Public Employees and Advance Their Interests and Welfare, and Promote, Support, and Defend Public Employees’ Right to Collective Bargaining

 - Secure Professional Autonomy

 - Promote and Protect Human and Civil Rights

 - Obtain for Members the Benefits of an Independent, United Education Profession

 Each resolution section has one or several subsections.
 The 2021-2022 resolutions are available here.

 How Can I Help Shape NEA Resolutions?

 Each year, the NEA Standing Committee on Resolutions seeks and receives input from a broad range of the Association’s membership, including online solicitation of proposed amendments and new resolutions, and an annual open hearing on resolutions for NEA delegates in conjunction with the Annual Meeting and Representative Assembly.